 Before we break everything down, here are some principles to consider when deciding on a payment structure for your commercial cleaning business:

-• Transparency- You want to build trust and rapport to turn new clients into long-term customers.
+You want to build trust and rapport to turn new clients into long-term customers.
 So don’t cover up the truth about your prices and surprise clients later with hidden fees.
+Instead, demonstrate your unique value and selling points as a cleaning business, because you know your services are worth the cost.

-Also, offer lower rates for more frequent cleaning jobs and sensible discounts for referrals, brand-new clients, etc. Promotions like these sacrifice some of your short-term profits for long-term gains.
+Give clients some wiggle room in what services they do and do not want, and charge accordingly.
+Also, it offers lower rates for more frequent cleaning jobs and sensible discounts for referrals, brand-new clients, etc. Promotions like these sacrifice some of your short-term profits for long-term gains.

 How to Charge Clients for Various Types of Cleaning Services

-Janitorial Cleaning:
+Janitorial Cleaning

-Deep Cleaning:
+Deep Cleaning

-Kitchen Cleaning:
+Kitchen Cleaning

-Window Cleaning:
+Window Cleaning

-Floor Cleaning:
+Floor Cleaning

 Let’s itemize by different hard flooring materials and procedures:

-Regular Disinfection:
+Regular Disinfection

 Four Factors to Consider When Pricing Commercial Cleaning Services